Skip to Main Content

 Art, Craft and Design

 Art at Aquinas is an exciting and challenging subject that encourages students to be creative and show a more personal understanding of Art, Craft and Design.
-The aim of this course is to promote a broad based learning experience across a range of media exploring ideas and themes in two and three dimensional processes and techniques.
+The aim of this course is to promote a broad-based learning experience across a range of media exploring and developing ideas and themes to work towards final responses.

 Qualifications & Assessments